rfhb/ctrdata/README.md

 # one record, for example for several EU Member States:
 uniqueids <- dbFindIdsUniqueTrials(con = db)
 # Searching for duplicate trials...
-# * Total of 232 records in collection.
+#  - Getting trial ids, 241 found in collection
+#  - Finding duplicates among registers' and sponsor ids...
-#  - 169 EUCTR _id were not preferred EU Member State record of trial
+#  - 177 EUCTR _id were not preferred EU Member State record for 64 trials
+#  - Keeping 64 records from EUCTR
+# = Returning keys (_id) of 64 records in collection "some_collection_name".

 # Keep only unique / de-duplicated records:
 result <- result[ result[["_id"]] %in% uniqueids, ]